Hy-Tek Swim Meet Manager 8.0 Quick Reference Guide

 1. First, verify that the DQ slip has been processed correctly: all necessary fields have been completed, and informed information is completed (Announced/Coach Told).

-2. In the Events Viewer, click your Event, then go to the correct heat.
+2. In the EVENT LIST, click your Event, then go to the correct heat.

 3. Check that the name, club, event, heat, and lane of the swimmer in the software matches the information on the DQ slip.